Sunak to chair emergency meeting as Israel conflict intensifies

 Among the dead is 20-year-old Nathanel Young, a Briton serving in the Israeli Defence Services who died at the Gaza border on Saturday.

-It comes as Israel intensified its bombardment of the Gaza Strip after declaring war and vowing to destroy the “military and governing capabilities” of Hamas.
+The Government is helping the families of several individuals in Israel and the Occupied Palestinian Territories.

-Mr Sunak said that the UK was in “close dialogue” with Israel over any support it needed, after holding a phone call with Israeli prime minister Benjamin Netanyahu on Sunday.
+The Prime Minister, who spoke to Israeli prime minister Benjamin Netanyahu on Sunday, has promised to offer Israel any support it needs as it hits back at the Palestinian militants.

-“We already have a very long-standing relationship with Israel, we’re one of their strongest allies.
+“We already have a very long-standing relationship with Israel, we’re one of their strongest allies,” Mr Sunak said on Monday.

 “We’ve provided in the past the kinds of equipment that they’ve used to defend themselves over the past couple of days.